Simoso68/llama-lit/README.md

 # Llama-Lit

-Llama-Lit is a streamlit page providing a front-end to interact with the Llama model. \
+Llama-Lit is a streamlit page providing a front-end to interact with Ollama. \
 This is still in development and needs some adjustment to offer a good user experience. \
 \
 The backend was made using the [ollama](https://github.com/ollama/ollama-python) library. \
-Please keep in mind, that this module uses the first module listed when executing the function ```ollama.list()``` from the library itself. \
-Meaning, it is not guaranteed to use a Llama model. \
 \
 The frontend was made with [streamlit](https://streamlit.io). \
 If one wants to host this application themselves, they would need to install all [requirements](https://github.com/Simoso68/llama-lit/blob/main/requirements.txt) and run the script via ```streamlit run app.py```.